Introduction: How to Make a Bird Feeder Out of Ikea Plates

 Note-The head of the bolt will be the bottom of your feeder

-Step 6: Step 6: Hang your feeder, fill it with birdseed, and enjoy!
+Step 6: Find the best spot to put up your feeder, hang it, fill it with birdseed, and enjoy!

 Overall, the feeder cost $2.19 to make, I only had to buy the bolt, everything else I had on hand.
 The design is simple enough that it could be applied to most things you might have lying around your humble dwelling.